Architectural Elegance: Mastering Cityscape Photography

 Harnessing Light and Shadow

 Light shapes cityscapes.
 Mastering its use is pivotal.
 Shoot during golden and blue hours for softer light and dramatic shadows.
-Utilize harsh midday light for high-contrast, bold images.
+Utilise harsh midday light for high-contrast, bold images.
 Night cityscapes demand understanding long exposures to capture trails of light and the city's glow against the night sky.

 Equipment Considerations